FluVigilanciaBR/fludashboard/README.rst

 This view uses detailed activity levels to report the seasonal one.

-- Country map (upper left): Each State/Region is colored according to selected week activity level
+- Country map (upper left): Each State/Region is colored according to selected week activity level:
  - Low activity (green): incidence below epidemic threshold during the whole season
  - Epidemic activity (yellow): incidence has crossed the epidemic threshold at least once, but never crossed high incidence threshold;
  - High activity (orange): weekly incidence has been reported above high or very high incidence threshold between 1 to 4 weeks;